textpattern/textpattern.github.io/setup/installing-the-software.md

 If you are comfortable with (S)FTP, file and database administration on server environments, this is for you.
 In the root directory of every Textpattern archive is a `README.txt` file with upgrading instructions and any special notes relevant to that release.

-1. Ensure your web server meets the [Textpattern system requirements](https://textpattern.com/about/119/system-requirements) for the version you are downloading.
 2. [Download](https://textpattern.com/download) the latest `.zip` or `.tar.gz` archive.
 3. Unpack [the file tree contents](https://github.com/textpattern/textpattern) from the downloaded package into a new directory on your local drive.
 4. Log out of the Textpattern back-end and clear the browser cache for your existing Textpattern site.
 If you use a service such as [Cloudflare](https://www.cloudflare.com) to cache your domain assets, remember to clear any caching services there too.